Best small cars to buy in Canada

 Vehicle prices

-Prices listed below are the MSRP for each model in base trim.
+Prices listed below are the MSRP for each model in the base trim.

 Best overall small car: Honda Civic

 The Honda Civic has long been a favourite among Canadian buyers, and it’s easy to see why.
-This compact sedan comes with a 2-litre, 4-cylinder engine with 150hp in standard trim, while a 200hp hybrid version is also available.
-Step inside the Civic and you’ll find a comfortable and spacious cabin, Apple CarPlay and Android Auto, and the choice of four drive modes.
+The standard trim of this compact sedan comes with a 2-litre, 4-cylinder engine with 150hp.
+A 200hp hybrid version is also available.
+Step inside the Civic and you’ll find a comfortable and spacious cabin with your choice of four drive modes as well as support for Apple CarPlay and Android Auto.

 Price: $27,540